Global Observer Design for a Class of Linear Observed Systems on Groups: Abstract

 \section{Abstract}

 Linear observed systems on groups encode the geometry of a variety of practical state estimation problems.
-In this paper, we propose a unified observer framework for a class of linear observed systems by restricting a bi-invariant system on a Lie group to its normal subgroup.
-This structural property powerfully enables a system immersion of the original system into a linear time-varying system.
-Leveraging the immersion, an observer is constructed by first designing a Kalman-like observer for the immersed system and then reconstructing the group-valued state via optimization.
-Under a rank condition, global exponential stability (GES) is achieved provided one global optimum of the reconstruction optimization is found, reflecting the topological difficulties inherent to the non-Euclidean state space.
+In this paper, we propose an observer framework for a class of linear observed systems by restricting a bi-invariant system on a Lie group to its normal subgroup.
+This structural property enables a system embedding of the original system into a linear time-varying system.
+An observer is constructed by first designing a Kalman-like observer for the embedded system and then reconstructing the group-valued state via optimization.
+Under an extrinsic observability rank condition, global exponential stability (GES) is achieved provided that one global optimum of the reconstruction optimization is found, reflecting the topological difficulties inherent to the non-Euclidean state space.
 Semi-global stability is guaranteed when input biases are jointly estimated.
 The theory is applied to the GES observer design for two-frame systems, capable of modeling a family of navigation problems.
-Two non-trivial examples are provided to illustrate implementation details.
+Simulations are provided to illustrate the implementation details.